My name is Karina Bénazech Wendling. I hold a PhD candidate in History and Anthropology of Religions.

 My aim is to contribute to a better understanding of the emergence of Souperism, a social phenomenon associated with the bribing of conversions among the Irish-speaking population.
 I investigate the reception of Irish schools developed by the Society for Promoting the Education of the Native Irish through the medium of their own Language in a context of rising Catholic nationalism.

-For this research project, I was awarded several grants and scholarships, such as the AMID doctoral fellowship from the Région Ile-de-France, a Past and Present grant from the Royal Historical Society, and a grant from the SOFEIR (Société Française d’Études Irlandaises) and a Maddock research Fellowship of the Marsh’s Library.
+For my PhD, I was awarded several grants and scholarships, such as the AMID doctoral fellowship from the Région Ile-de-France, a Past and Present grant from the Royal Historical Society, and a grant from the SOFEIR (Société Française d’Études Irlandaises) and a Maddock research Fellowship of the Marsh’s Library.